 CREATE TABLEstatement supports

 MAX_ROWSoptions.
-See CREATE TABLE Syntax.
+See CREATE TABLE Statement.
 The server uses these options to determine how large a table to permit.

 To change the default size limit for